GoogleCloudPlatform/pubsub2inbox/examples/gemini-pro-slack-bot/README.md

 Once deployed, Gemini is given the possibility to function call the Vertex Search function and integrate the results.

+Please note that for now, the multimodal search functionality (eg. images) will not work in conjunction with the function calling.
+The model also might be less efficient at answering common knowledge questions related in any way to finance (work in progress!).

 ### Example Terraform connfiguraiton

 Example `terraform.tfvars` file: